bihealth/manuscript_venn_diagrams/mk4/response_to_editor.md

 To start with, no one uses "Venn diagrams to find genes which are thought to be specific for a certain comparison".
 It is just a visualization tool.

-**We do agree in principle.
-However, the term "venn diagram analysis" (and related formulations) is firmly (even though rather unfortunately) established in the field of differential expression and many authors are using it essentially as a shorthand for stating that the supposedly treatment specific genes are found by comparing which genes are significant in one, but not the other comparison.
-We have now explained this in more detail in the Introduction as follows:**

-XXX
+**We do agree ; we have stated that ourselves in the Discussion.
+We have now reformulated the Abstract and Introduction.**

 The flaw
 is not in the Venn diagram but in how one could interpret it.
 Also, applying